b-twice/arcgis-dynamictables/README.md

 arcpy.mapping.ListLayoutElements(map_doc, element_type)
 ```

-First we initialize and then use [ListLayoutElements](http://resources.arcgis.com/en/help/main/10.1/index.html#//00s30000003w000000) to list all elements of a given "element_type".
+First we initialize our mxd and then use [ListLayoutElements](http://resources.arcgis.com/en/help/main/10.1/index.html#//00s30000003w000000) to list all elements of a given "element_type".
 There are a number of element types but the ones we would want to list are "GRAPHIC_ELEMENT" and "TEXT_ELEMENT."

 This gives of a list of all objects associated with that element.
 In this way, with the help of some python shorthand, we can quickly make a list of tuples with the object name and the object via a list comprehension: